 Installing and Configuring a FHIR Server

-The Management Portal provides a Server Configuration page that allows you to install a new FHIR® server and then configure it.
+The Management Portal provides a FHIR Server Management page that allows you to install a new FHIR server and then configure it.
 Alternatively, you can install and configure a server programmatically.
+You can also execute many of these tasks using the FHIR Server Management APIOpens in a new tab.

 The FHIR server must be installed in a Foundation namespace; multiple FHIR servers can be installed in the same Foundation namespace.